Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 7. Remand

-Whenever an accused is arrested for any offence and police cannot complete investigation within 24 hours then such person is produced before a magistrate for seeking extension of police or magisterial custody.
+Whenever an accused is arrested for any offence and police cannot complete an investigation within 24 hours then such a person is produced before a magistrate to seek an extension of police or magisterial custody.

-If investigating agency feels a prima facie case is made out, charge sheet is filed in Court through the public prosecutor.
-If police feels that no prima facie case is made out, a final report filed in Court.
+If the investigating agency feels a prima facie case is made out, a charge sheet is filed in Court through the public prosecutor.
+If police feel that no prima facie case is made out, a final report is filed in Court.

 9. Cognizance of Offence by Magistrate

-After filling of charge sheet the next stage is taking cognizance of offence by magistrate under section 190 of the Criminal Procedure Code.
+After filing of charge sheet the next stage is taking cognizance of the offence by magistrate under Section 190 of the Criminal Procedure Code (now Section 210 of Bharatiya Nagarik Suraksha Sanhita, 2023).
 In the language of the Hon'ble Apex Court employed in its earliest decision R.R.Chari v.
-State of U.P AIR 1951 SC 207 “taking cognizance does not involve any formal action or indeed action of any kind but occurs as soon as a Magistrate as such applies his mind to the suspected commission of offence"
+State of U.P AIR 1951 SC 207 “taking cognizance does not involve any formal action or indeed action of any kind but occurs as soon as a Magistrate as such applies his mind to the suspected commission of the offence"

 10. Service of summons/warrant to accused and Process to compel appearance under chapter 6 of Cr.P.C.